MAP

 That way, it lets you transform a list of values into another list, which comes in especially handy when working with user-provided values like nationalities or sources_of_income.

-The keyword CURRENT inside the expression will be replaced with the current element of the list.
+1. A functional version MAP(<list>, <expression with CURRENT>) where the keyword CURRENT inside the expression will be replaced with the current element of the list.

 Example: Double some numbers